Heracles: Heracles's sack of Troy

 Before Homer's Trojan War, Heracles had made an expedition to Troy and sacked it.
 Previously, Poseidon had sent a sea monster (Greek: kētŏs, Latin: cetus) to attack Troy.
 The story is related in several digressions in the Iliad (7.451–53; 20.145–48; 21.442–57) and is found in pseudo-Apollodorus's Bibliotheke (2.5.9).
 This expedition became the theme of the Eastern pediment of the Temple of Aphaea.
 Laomedon planned on sacrificing his daughter Hesione to Poseidon in the hope of appeasing him.
 Heracles happened to arrive (along with Telamon and Oicles) and agreed to kill the monster if Laomedon would give him the horses received from Zeus as compensation for Zeus's kidnapping Ganymede.
 Laomedon agreed.
 Heracles killed the monster, but Laomedon went back on his word.
 Accordingly, in a later expedition, Heracles and his followers attacked Troy and sacked it.
 Then they slew all Laomedon's sons present there save Podarces, who was renamed Priam, who saved his own life by giving Heracles a golden veil Hesione had made.
 Telamon took Hesione as a war prize and they had a son, Teucer.

+Plutarch writes that after Heracles sailed from Troy with six ships, a storm destroyed all but one, forcing him ashore at the place called Laceter on Kos with only his companions and weapons.
+There he asked the shepherd Antagoras for a ram, but was instead challenged to a wrestling match, which developed into a larger conflict when the Meropes came to Antagoras aid and Heracles companions joined the fight.
+Overwhelmed by the enemy, Heracles escaped by taking refuge with a Thracian woman and concealing himself in women's clothing.
+After later defeating the Meropes, undergoing ritual purification for the bloodshed, and marrying the daughter of Alciopus, Heracles put on a flower-patterned ceremonial garment, and Plutarch states that these events explain why the priest of Heracles at Antimachia in Kos performs sacrifices wearing women's clothing and a headband, and why bridegrooms wear women's attire when receiving their brides.